All Episodes

 And then mail it to yourself.

-And that way and keep it sealed.
+And that way, and keep it sealed.

-And so when you get that, you put it in your drawer, and when you feel it's time to come out about this, now you have your own account of what happened from that point in time.
+And when you feel it's time to come out about this, now you have your own account of what happened from that point in time.

 It also, if this was the common thing, it would also protect people that are being accused.

-Don't forget, go get my book, Sheep No More, The Art of Awareness and Attack Survival at Amazon right now.
+Don't forget, go get my book, Sheep No More, The Art of Awareness and Attack Survival, at Amazon right now.

-Breaking news straight from the source.
+Go straight from the source.

 This is the Sean Hannity Show.

-This is Jonathan Gillam, your good buddy, your Navy STEAL, former Navy SEAL, former FBI agent, your resident host for Sirius X and Patriot Channel.
+This is Jonathan Gillam, your good buddy, your Navy SEAL, former Navy SEAL, former FBI agent, your resident host for SiriusX and Patriot Channel.

 And then when Sean needs me to come over here and host for him, I come over and host for him as well.

-And remember the phone number to call in is 800-941-7326, 800-941-7326.
+And remember, the phone number to call in is 800-941-7326, 800-941-7326.

-It's actually uh available for pre-order.
+It's actually available for pre-order.

 It's called Sheep No More, The Art of Awareness and Attack Survival.

-and you can also understand the attacker's avenue of approach, and that will better help you in your everyday life and being less paranoid and more aware.
+And that will better help you in your everyday life and being less paranoid and more aware.

 It was absolutely one of the most amazing things I've ever seen.

-Uh the first of all, the entire situation that happened, the way the incident occurred, the initial incident, the way it was carried out, the master manipulation by this psychopath of Elizabeth Smart, but also the very fact that as a 14-year-old,
+First of all, the entire situation that happened, the way the incident occurred, the initial incident, the way it was carried out, the master manipulation by this psychopath of Elizabeth Smart, but also the very fact that as a 14-year-old, she was able to sustain her mental capacity and then talk about it afterwards and not just talk about it,

-she was able to sustain her mental capacity and uh and then talk about it afterwards and not just talk about it, but talk about what she wishes she could have done better, what she you know uh what she wasn't prepared for.
+but talk about what she wishes she could have done better, what she wasn't prepared for.

-So I told Lauren, Lauren made the call, and we got Elizabeth Smart uh to come on the show today.
+So I told Lauren, Lauren made the call, and we got Elizabeth Smart to come on the show today.

-I I just can't tell you how many lives you're probably saving and touching by doing what you do.
+I just can't tell you how many lives you're probably saving and touching by doing what you do.

 Well, thanks.